Introduction

 Jennifer Howe, formerly Associate Curator of Decorative Art, The Cincinnati Art Museum; now freelance curator and researcher.
 Received MA in 1997.
 Her publications include Cincinnati Art-Carved Furniture and Interiors, (Edited), The Cincinnati Art Museum and Ohio University Press, 2003.

-Elizabeth K. Menon, Assistant Professor of Art History, Butler University, Indianapolis, Indiana.
-Dr. Menon received the Ph.d. from Minnesota in 1994; her dissertation was subsequently published as a book (Peter Lang, 1998).
-She has worked with Professor Weisberg on projects including an annotated bibliography on Design Reform literature in the era of Art Nouveau (Garland, 1998).
-Her articles have appeared widely in international journals; an essay was published in Montmartre and the Making of Mass Culture (Rutgers University Press, 2001).
-She was a presenter at the international symposium on Art Nouveau at the Van Gogh Museum in Amsterdam, in January, 2005.
-Bing and Art Nouveau was published as Symposium Proceedings as part of the continuing publication program of AHNCA and Nineteenth Century Art Worldwide on line.
-Dr. Menon's new book Evil by Design: The Creation and Marketing of the Femme Fatale was published by the University of Illinois Press, 2006; it was reviewed at 19thc-artworldwide.org in the Spring, 2007 issue.
+Elizabeth K. Mix (formerly Menon), is Associate Professor of Art History , Butler University, Indianapolis, Indiana.
+Dr. Mix received her MA and Ph.D. degrees from Minnesota, the latter in 1994.
+Her dissertation on the July Monarchy print character Mayeux, was published in 1998 (Peter Lang).
+She has worked with Dr. Weisberg on several projects including the annotated bibliography Art Nouveau, A Research Guide for Design Reform in France, Belgium, England and the United States (New York: Garland Publishing, Inc., 1998).
+Recently she contributed a significant essay on appropriation to The Orient Expressed publication distributed by the University of Washington Press, 2010.
+Her articles have appeared widely in international journals; an essay was also published in Montmartre and the Making of Mass Culture (Rutgers University Press, 2001).
+She was a presenter at the international symposium on Art Nouveau at the Van Gogh Museum in January, 2005; essays from this symposium were published on-line in 19thc-artworldwide.org after the symposium.
+Dr. Mix's recent book Evil by Design: The Creation and Marketing of the Femme-Fatale was published by the University of Illinois Press, in 2006.
+The book received rave reviews in the Times Literary Supplement and in Art History Magazine.
+Mix has traveled extensively to Europe, especially to Holland.

-Elizabeth J. Fowler is continuing her tenure track position, begun in 2004, at Syracuse University; she completed her dissertation on "The Rookwood Sage: Kataro Shirayamadani, Japanism, Art Nouveau and the American Art Pottery Movement" in 2005.
+Elizabeth J. Fowler held a tenure track position, begun in 2004, at Syracuse University; she completed her dissertation on "The Rookwood Sage: Kataro Shirayamadani, Japanism, Art Nouveau and the American Art Pottery Movement" in 2005.
 This work will serve as the basis for a book and exhibition catalogue for a proposed exhibition on Shirayamadani, the sage of the Rookwood Pottery organization, at The Cincinnati Art Museum and in Japan.
-Dr. Fowler's position at Syracuse University focuses on closely working with designers as she in Assistant Professor in the College of Visual and Performing Arts.
+Dr. Fowler's position at Syracuse University focused on closely working with designers as she was an Assistant Professor in the College of Visual and Performing Arts.

 Lynsi Spaulding completed her MA degree in art history in 2006.
 Her review of "Currents of Change, Art and Life Along the Mississippi River, 1850- 1861," an exhibition at The Minneapolis Institute of Arts (2004) appeared in the Fall, 2004 issue of Nineteenth Century Art Worldwide, an on-line peer-reviewed electronic publication.Ê She coordinated, in remarkable fashion, the Global Studies Course (University of Minnesota) in Amsterdam in conjunction with the "Art Nouveau, Bing Empire " exhibition at the Van Gogh Museum in January, 2005.